wangjy0116/Black-Box-UE-Hub/README.md

 ---

 ### 🎲 Sampling-based
+Sampling-based methods estimate uncertainty by generating multiple responses for the same input, either directly or under controlled perturbations, and then analyzing their variation, similarity, or stability.
+The intuition is that if the model produces similar answers across repeated generations, its prediction is more likely to be reliable; in contrast, if the responses vary substantially, the model is likely to be more uncertain.
+According to whether the responses are generated from the original input or from perturbed variants of the input, these methods can be divided into two categories: \emph{direct sampling} and \emph{perturbation-based sampling}.

 | Method | Venue | Computation | Calibration | Open-ended | Closed-ended | Code |
 |---|:---:|:---:|:---:|:---:|:---:|:---:|